FSLASER/re4-job-file-api/README.md

 ### Test Scripts

-- Clone the repository and navigate to the `api_demo` folder.
+- Clone the repository and test scripts are in root folder.
 - Example scripts are available for each endpoint:
   - `standard_svg.py`
   - `standard_png.py`